 The easiest hiking trail up the mountain starts along the Bandaisan Gold Line at the Happodai Trailhead.
 From there it is a relatively easy, two hour hike to the summit, passing interesting points along the way such as an abandoned mountain lodge next to an active hot spring foot bath.
 About 90 minutes into the hike you leave the forest and reach a set of mountain huts situated with panoramic views.
 From there it is a final 20-30 minute push to the summit.

-There are also several longer trails that begin from various trailheads spread out around the base of Mount Bandai.
+There are also several longer trails, which begin from various trailheads spread out around the base of Mount Bandai.
 These include a trail that begins from the western end of the Goshikinuma Walk (3-4 hours one way to the summit), one that departs near JR Bandaimachi Station (7 hours), and trails from most of the mountain's ski resorts (3-4 hours).

 Visitors can learn more about the mountain and its 1888 eruption in the Mount Bandai Eruption Memorial Museum in the town of Urabandai.
-The museum features a "body sonic" simulation that gives visitors a chance to experience the eruption.
+The museum features a "body sonic" simulation, which gives visitors a chance to experience the eruption.

 Getting there and around